JoshuaWierenga/lv_port_pc_make/README.md

 pacman -S mingw-w64-x86_64-SDL2
 ```
 Then copy "/mingw64/bin/SDL2.dll" to either your "Windows\System32" directory or to "build\bin".
+Alternatively just run the demo program from within the terminal where SDL2.dll is already accessible.

 Old Windows instructions(cygwin, msvc?):
 On Windows copy "SDL2.dll" to your "Windows\System32" directory and the "ui\simulator\dlls" directory.
 Copy the SDL2 source code "include" directory to "ui\simulator\inc" name it "SDL2", the final paths look like this: